 - 60-75 minutes, $80

-Sheryl Rapée-Adams is our Foot Reflexology specialist.
+Sheryl Rapée-Adams is our Foot Reflexology specialist in our Montpelier office.

 This thorough treatment for the feet, ankles, and lower legs begins with a footbath in comfortably warm water with the option of essential oils.

 Though the hands-on work occurs below the knees, reflexology affects the entire body.
 One theory is that the 7,800 nerve endings in the feet offer pathways to interact with every system and tissue in the body.

 Clients experience increased comfort, relief from physical complaints, deeper relaxation, and more restful sleep.

 Sheryl Rapée-Adams, RYT (Registered Yoga Teacher), is available to teach yoga classes for older people.
 Check the Montpelier Senior Activity Center schedule for classes she might be teaching this session.

 Please call or email Sheryl for more information.